kubiko/java-jre-part/README.md

 # Snappy jre part for java 8

 part for Java 8 runtime.
-It will use zulu runtime (http://zulu.org) if available for target architecture, otherwise it will use openjdk-8-jre from Ubuntu archive
+It will use zulu runtime (http://zulu.org) if available for target architecture, otherwise it will default to openjdk-8-jre from Ubuntu archive Environmental variable JAVA_HOME and updated PATH are automatically included for apps.

-## How to install
+## How to use
-In snapcraft.yaml under the part, add
+Include provided snap/plugins/x-java-jre.py in your project, then add to snapcraft.yaml
   parts:
-      my-part:
+    java-jre:
-         source: .
+        plugin: java-jre

-         after: [java-jre]
+For additional customisation refer to provided snapcraft.yaml